polly-code/DPDchrom/README.md

 ## Spin-off

-In the folder _cmd_ you can find input files for CMD calculations in [LAMMPS](https://github.com/lammps/lammps).
+In the folder _cmd_ you can find input files for CMD calculations for [LAMMPS](https://github.com/lammps/lammps).

 ## References